Did you know that complementary colors have a lot more functions than most people think?

 To control the saturation of hues you need complementaries that achieve true neutrals in your palette.
 We’ve found that Cyan, Magenta and Yellow create the best neutrals.

 This is what a CMY based palette secondaries produce:

 - Yellow + cyan = green

-Not only produce CMY primaries every hue you need, they also achieve the most saturated hues.
+Not only produce CMY primaries for every hue you need, but they also achieve the most saturated hues.

 Since hue, and not color (which includes saturation and value as well), plays a role in desaturation alone, all you need to worry about is how to create a value range.

 To adjust value you need to add either white or black.
 Technically, white and black aren’t colors, they are values: it’s light.

 But since we cannot paint with light, we still need to use black and white paint.

 As previously mentioned you can also use ultramarine blue with a sienna brown, but since our palette is limited to cyan, magenta and yellow, we cannot use those pre-made colors.

 Some colors are stronger than others.
 Red is a much stronger color than cyan because cyan is, by nature, a light color.